pin3da/notebook-generator/README.md

 The second one will create a 'notebook.pdf' file in the current directory.

-This is output example : https://github.com/pin3da/notebook-generator/blob/master/example-notebook.pdf
+## Example PDF

+Here you can find an example PDF: https://github.com/pin3da/notebook-generator/blob/master/example-notebook.pdf

 ## Files